kktsu/DRT_wangjing/README.md

-Each dataset including the corresponding number of customers, which is composed of the x-axis, y-axis, and late time widnow.(If you have any questions about the use of data, please contact zhangkethu@mail.tsinghua.edu.cn)
+The dataset including the road network of Wangjing District.
+The Wangjing-loc includes the x-axis, y-axis of these candidate points, where the customer requests are generated from.
+The Wangjing-dis includes the distance among these the candidate points.(zhangkethu@mail.tsinghua.edu.cn)